Ruby Sparks: Box office

+Ruby Sparks opened in a limited release in 13 theaters and grossed $140,822, with an average of $10,832 per theater and ranking number 28 at the box office.
+The film's widest release in the U.S. was 261 theaters, and it ultimately earned $2.5 million in the U.S. and Canada, and $6.8 million internationally for a worldwide total of $9.4 million.

 Critical response

-On Rotten Tomatoes, the film received a score of 79% based on 181 reviews, with an average rating of 7.10/10.
-The website's critical consensus states "Cleverly written and wonderfully acted, Ruby Sparks overcomes its occasional lags in pace with an abundance of charm and wit".
-On Metacritic, the film has a score of 67 out of 100 based on reviews from 40 critics.
+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 79% based on 183 reviews, with an average rating of 7.2/10.
+The website's critics consensus reads, "Cleverly written and wonderfully acted, Ruby Sparks overcomes its occasional lags in pace with an abundance of charm and wit."
+On Metacritic, which assigns a weighted average score out of 100 to reviews from mainstream critics, the film received an average score of 67, based on reviews from 40 critics, indicating "generally favorable" reviews.

 Stephen Holden from The New York Times wrote, "Ruby Sparks doesn't try to pretend to be more than it is: a sleek, beautifully written and acted romantic comedy that glides down to earth in a gently satisfying soft landing."
-Online film critic Chris Pandolfi from At A Theater Near You called it "an intelligent commentary on the creative process, insecurity, controlling behavior, idealism, and the fragility of the male ego.
+Online film critic Chris Pandolfi from At a Theater Near You called it "an intelligent commentary on the creative process, insecurity, controlling behavior, idealism, and the fragility of the male ego.
 It's all rather ingeniously combined into one of the most likeable films I've seen all year – a fantasy, a character study, and a cautionary tale all rolled into one."